7 Weekend Getaways from Boston

 What I loved best:

-I thought that The Sagamore is one of the best weekend getaways from Boston because of great accommodations, tasty meals and spectacular. views.
-My favorite moment was a stroll through the gardens - simple and grounding!
+I thought that The Sagamore is one of the best weekend getaways from Boston.
+Why?
+First off, there are the great accommodations, tasty meals and spectacular views.
+In addition, My favorite highlight was my stroll through the gardens with Chris and our son - simple and grounding!

 Booking Checklist